Domain 3 — Security Architecture and EngineeringRoss Anderson Matthew Green

 This focuses on preventing conflicts of interest.
 A law firm or financial services firm might support clients who compete or conflict with each other.
 An individual staff member can choose to work with either client, but once they choose, they are limited to dealing with them only.

-Defines three categories: objects, subjects, and rights.
+The Graham—Denning model defines three categories: objects, subjects, and rights.

 Then defines a set of eight primitive commands that subjects can execute to have effects on objects or other subjects.